pearswick/telegrab/README.md

    - Log in with your phone number
    - Go to 'API development tools'
    - Fill in your application details:
-     - App title: Can be anything (e.g., "My Checker")
+     - App title: Can be anything (e.g., "telegrab-api")
-     - Short name: Can be anything (e.g., "mychecker")
+     - Short name: Can be anything (e.g., "telegrabber")
      - URL: Can be blank
      - Platform: Choose "Desktop"
      - Description: Can be brief (e.g., "Personal usage")